LouisLecouturier/cloud-computing-tp/README.md

 ## Deployement

-THe app is deployed automatically using a azure github action
+The app is deployed automatically using a azure github action

 ## Access